 There are some things that you can do to help eliminate some of the chances of a chimney fire.
 One of the easiest things you can do is to pick the right wood to burn.
 This means hardwood and wood that has been cured properly.
 Hardwoods such as oak, ash, cherry, or maple will give a good hot burn that will not promote a rapid creosote buildup.
 Another thing to consider when burning firewood is how long it’s been cured.
 When wood is cured, it loses its water content, and that’s a good thing.
 Dry wood will smoke less, and that means less creosote as well.

 One thing to avoid is to burn other things in the fireplace.
 Although it may be tempting to burn cardboard, wrapping paper, newspapers, or waste paper products, this is not a good idea.
 The colored inks in newspaper inserts or wrapping paper release toxic fumes upon burning.
 Another issue could be that the paper burns very quickly.
-Sometimes ‘sheets’ of paper ash float up the chimney, where they contact the creosote and potentially start a chimney fire.
+Sometimes ‘sheets’ of paper ash float up to the chimney, where they contact the creosote and potentially start a chimney fire.

 Have Your Chimney Cleaned by Professionals